 How is Botox Injected For Overactive Bladder Treatment?

 Botulinum toxin is injected into the bladder while looking in your bladder through a small scope called a cystoscope.
 The injection may be done in the office or under sedation in the operating room, depending on your preference.
 If you choose to have the procedure in the office, a numbing medicine is put into the bladder and your urine tube (urethra) to minimize discomfort.

 While looking through the scope into your bladder, we inject small amounts of botulinum toxin throughout the bladder using a needle and syringe.
 This takes about 10-15 minutes.
 You are checked to make sure that you are able to urinate before leaving for home.
-It typically takes about 2 weeks to begin seeing the results of the therapy.

 Are there risks associated with botulinum toxin for overactive bladder?

 The most common side effects seen with botulinum toxin treatment are urinary tract infections, pain with urination and difficulty emptying the bladder (called urinary retention).

 Around 6-7% of patients who undergo botulinum toxin treatment will have difficulty emptying their bladders afterward.
 This may result in the need to empty your with a small catheter.
 This effect will wear off over time but may last several weeks to months.